 The investigation of former British soldiers who served in Northern Ireland during “The Troubles” is currently receiving a significant amount of media and parliamentary attention as a result of several ongoing court cases.
 It is, however, the result of a process which began over a decade ago.Jump to full report >>

-Operation Banner in Northern Ireland was the longest continuous deployment of Armed Forces personnel in British military history.
+Operation Banner in Northern Ireland was the longest continuous deployment of Armed Forces personnel in British military history and involved over 250,000 military personnel.

 Between August 1969 and July 2007 1,441 military personnel died as a result of operations in Northern Ireland.
 722 of those personnel were killed in paramilitary attacks.